COUM Transmissions: The Prostitution show: 1976

 Their Prostitution show, in 1976 at the Institute of Contemporary Arts (ICA) in London, exhibited Tutti's pornographic images from magazines as well as erotic nude photographs.
 The show featured a stripper, used Tampax in glass, and transvestite guards.
 Prostitutes, punks, and people in costumes were among those hired to mingle with the gallery audience.
 The show caused debate in Parliament about the public funding of such events.
 In the House of Commons, Scottish Conservative MP Sir Nicholas Fairbairn demanded an explanation from Arts Minister Harold Lever and proclaimed P-Orridge and Tutti as "wreckers of civilisation".
 Fleet Street was not slow to pick up the story.
 The reviews were cut up, framed and put on display for the remainder of the exhibition.
 This was also reported in newspapers, so cut-ups about the cut-ups were also put on display.

 Toward the end of COUM, performances would often consist of only P-Orridge, Cosey and Sleazy, the core group who went on to form Throbbing Gristle.

-COUM ended when, at a performance in Antwerp, P-Orridge had ingested leaves, bark, and whiskey and started cutting his skin with nails and became sick and had to be taken to hospital.
-He decided to "stop doing performance art."
+COUM ended when, at a performance in Antwerp, P-Orridge had ingested leaves, bark, and whiskey and started cutting their skin with nails and became sick and had to be taken to the hospital.
+They decided to "stop doing performance art."